Understanding your customers is like navigating a puzzle. Just when you think you've got a clear path, you encounter unexpected twists and turns.

 For example, if a customer rates their experience as negative, you can branch to follow-up questions to understand what went wrong.
 This personalizes the customer experience, and keeps the survey relevant to their specific situation.

 Incentives are a great way to nudge customers towards completing your survey, but it's important to do it strategically to get the most out of their feedback.
-Here are some ways to consider offering incentives for customer satisfaction surveys:

 - Tailor the incentive to your audience and the survey's purpose.
 For B2B surveys, offering industry reports or white papers might be more appealing than discounts.
 For B2C surveys, consider offering something like a discount code, entry into a prize draw, or a shopping voucher.